 There are over 2,600 catch basins and curb inlets within the city's stormwater drainage system.
 Per current ECY requirements, each one is inspected every 2 years.

 The City is responsible for the design and construction of the stormwater infrastructure.
 Like sewer and water infrastructure, most components are located below the surface.
 There are over 31 miles of conveyance pipe and culverts.

-The city regularly conducts inspections to ensure that erosion control practices are appropriate and in compliance with DOE regulations.
+The city regularly conducts inspections to ensure that erosion control practices are appropriate and in compliance with ECY regulations.

 Stormwater Facility Maintenance